loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 > **Note**: the path to XSD schema is specified in the following parameter: *The schema to which the service description will refer to*.

 * **The request file source name**, **The resulting name of the request file**, **The request file processing command** — these parameters are used to assign the OS (operational system) command of the preliminary processing of the request text before its sending to the external service.
-The detailed information on the application of the parameters is provided in section [Configuration of the client role of the external services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
+The detailed information on the application of the parameters is provided in the following section: [Configuration of the client role of the external services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
 The command example:

 ```
 "C:\Program Files\7-Zip\7z" a -tzip "%outputFile%" "%inputFile%"